Most AI image tools make you pick a side: fast or good. Nano Banana 2 is Google's answer to both.

-As per Google’s release notes, it keeps the visual quality of its earlier Nano Banana Pro model and runs at close to Flash speed.
+As per Google’s release notes, it keeps the visual quality of its earlier Nano Banana Pro model and runs at close to flash speed.
 It can pull live information from the web, render clear text inside images, keep characters consistent across scenes, and output up to 4K in many aspect ratios.

 What is Nano Banana 2?